The descriptions below are for the Spring semester beginning February 3, 2026.

 How to Read a Fairy Tale: A Primer for Reading Metaphorically (ages 10 to adult)

-Over the 13 weeks we will identify the fairy-tale patterns, story shapes, and various motifs and images.
+Over 8 weeks we will identify the fairy-tale patterns, story shapes, and various motifs and images.
 My own experience has been that I find these elements in all stories, and it has enhanced my ability to read all stories in this literary tradition.
 Links will be provided for the various tales that we will be reading.
 Students will pre-read, and then be ready for the lesson and the walk through the story each week.

 REGISTRATION